The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness

-The authors gratefully acknowledge financial support by the French National Research Agency (ANR) in the framework of the ``Investissements d'avenir'' program (ANR-15-IDEX-02), the LabEx PERSYVAL (ANR-11-LABX-0025-01), MIAI@Grenoble Alpes (ANR-19-P3IA-0003), and the bilateral ANR-NRF grant ALIAS (ANR-19-CE48-0018-01).
-This work has also been partially supported by project MIS 5154714 of the National Recovery and Resilience Plan Greece 2.0 funded by the European Union under the NextGenerationEU Program.
-Part of this work was done while P.~Mertikopoulos was visiting the Simons Institute for the Theory of Computing. \endgroup
+This research was supported in part by the French National Research Agency (ANR) in the framework of the PEPR IA FOUNDRY project (ANR-23-PEIA-0003), the ``Investissements d'avenir'' program (ANR-15-IDEX-02), the LabEx PERSYVAL (ANR-11-LABX-0025-01), MIAI@Grenoble Alpes (ANR-19-P3IA-0003).
+PM is also a member of the Archimedes Research Unit/Athena RC\textendash NKUA, and was partially supported by project MIS 5154714 of the National Recovery and Resilience Plan Greece 2.0 funded by the European Union under the NextGenerationEU Program.